jianhong/primerDesigner/README.md

 ## template file

-Template file is the input file by removing the SEQUENCE_ID and SEQUENCE_TEMPLATE. see example.txt.
+Template file is the input file by removing the SEQUENCE_ID and SEQUENCE_TEMPLATE.
+Default is example.txt.
 Last line must be `=`.
 Reference: http://primer3.org/manual.html#globalTags

 For example, if you want to change the number of primers, reset the line of PRIMER_NUM_RETURN=5.